HEALTH & SAFETY POLICY STATEMENT

 Responsibility for Health and Safety rests with everyone including our employers, sub-contractors, employees, learners and clients.
 We must all co-operate with each other to enable all statutory duties are complied with.
 The company is strongly committed to providing employees, learners and any interested parties with systems, processes and meetings which allow open consultation and communication on health and safety matters.
 The successful implementation of our policies requires total commitment from all levels.
 Health and Safety is an integral part of all functions and activities.
 All employees and learners receive appropriate training to achieve a high level of awareness, motivation and knowledge.
 Elements that are identified as safety critical are routinely revalidated to ensure that competency is maintained.
 Employees and learners are informed of any hazards to health or safety which may be inherent in the workplace.

 Systems are in place to set objectives and review our performance which meet the requirements of BSOHSAS18001.
+From March 2018 we are committing to transition from BSOHSAS18001 to the new international standard ISO45001 within 3 years.

 This policy statement, the Company Health and Safety infrastructure and its subsequent arrangements, which are detailed within our electronic Health and Safety management system, shall be reviewed regularly to ensure that it reflects changing needs and circumstances and is kept up-to-date.
 Its effectiveness shall be monitored and acted upon by leaders in the workplace and by the HSE representatives at Company level.